michal-h21/tex4ht-booksite/README.md

-# Presentation Template Repository
+# Book Site Template Repository

-This repository provides a structured LaTeX template for preparing presentations, handouts, and full-text documentation from a single source.
+This repository provides a structured LaTeX template for website version of books.

-This template is designed for presentations that need more than just slides.
-It lets you create both the talk itself and a more detailed handout with notes and commentary.
-That way, you can generate everything from a single source—both the material for the live talk and something meaningful for people who didn’t attend.

 ## Documentation

-You can find the documentation and usage examples [here](https://www.kodymirus.cz/tex4ht-booksite/).
+You can find the documentation and usage example [here](https://www.kodymirus.cz/tex4ht-booksite/).

 ## License